nlqhung130403/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st client to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags.

-### Locating clients by name: `find`
+### Locating clients: `find`

-Finds clients whose names contain any of the given keywords.
+You can find clients whose names contain any of the given keywords.
+You'll have access to certain clients who are tagged specifically or had purchased a certain product from you.

+You may use the following format for searching:<br>
-Format: `find KEYWORD [MORE_KEYWORDS]`
+`find KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g `hans` will match `Hans`
+* The search ignores letter case.
+For example, `hans` will match `Hans`
-* The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+* The order of the keywords does not matter as well.
+It does not matter whether you search for `Hans Bo` or `Bo Hans`, they are the same.
 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Clients matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
 * Name, product preference and tags can be searched.
-* As such, combinations of words from the different attributes are also possible to search. e.g. `shampoo friends` will return all matching clients with the `friend` tag or `shampoo` product preference.
+* As such, you may use combinations of words from the different attributes to search for multiple clients with mix attributes. e.g. `shampoo friends` will return all matching clients with the `friend` tag or `shampoo` product preference.